Long Island Business Resource Association

 LIBRA Networking – (not so) New Location

 Our new location is not so new anymore.
 It has been our home for a couple years and is working out great.
 We are at the Marriott Residence Inn – in Plainview New York.
-The price will still be $15 and there will be a new food format.
-We will take advantage of the hotel’s FULL breakfast buffet and then move into our own private meeting room to have the meeting.
+The price is $15 and there will be a new food format.
+We are enjoying of the hotel’s FULL breakfast buffet and then move into our own private meeting room to have the meeting.

 IMPORTANT: We are obligated to give the Marriott an accurate count so please either respond to the Evite that is sent out or contact Robert Kothe ( 631-427-3292 email@example.com ) to be added to the RSVP list and Evite list.